 Use this cylindrical search box at the top on any page, to search for stories by story titles, category titles, country names, continents, people, places, animals, or any other words of your interest.

-New Stories / नई कहानियाँ page (link in Bottom Menu for both languages) acts as Homepage.
-It displays latest stories as well as important changelogs and news updates besides welcoming you to TaleTown.Org and accepting your subscription requests.
-There are also some stats displayed, which you may find interesting.
+New Stories / नई कहानियाँ page (link in Bottom Menu for both languages) acts as our Homepage.
+It displays latest stories as well as important changelogs and news updates besides welcoming you to TaleTown.Org.
+There are also some statistics displayed, which you may find interesting.